Ninja-Squad/ninja-squad.github.com/_posts/2017-09-14-angular-cli-1.4.md

 All the blueprints are now bundled in [`schematics/@angular`](https://github.com/angular/devkit/tree/master/packages/schematics/angular) and have been removed from the CLI itself.

-Really interesting as it opens the possibility to have other blueprints than the official one!
+Really interesting as it opens the possibility to have other blueprints than the official ones!
 This is a feature that other frameworks also have (like [Vue CLI](https://github.com/vuejs/vue-cli#official-templates) or [Ember CLI](https://ember-cli.com/extending/)).

 We can expect to see new "schematics" for Angular CLI really soon,